tkweon426/craip_2025f_g4/README.md

 # ⚔️ Competition

-In the competition phase, you will integrate all three modules (localization, path planning, perception) into a complete autonomous navigation system.
-The robot will receive high-level commands and must accomplish various missions.
+In the competition, you will integrate all three modules (localization, path planning, perception) into a complete autonomous navigation system.
+The robot will receive high-level language commands and must accomplish various missions.

 **Key Rules**:
 - You **must** use your own localization module (no ground truth robot poses)
 - You **must** use your own path planning module for collision-free navigation
-- Ground truth object poses from Gazebo are **not allowed**
+- Using ground truth object poses from Gazebo is **not allowed**
 - Missions will be announced via natural language commands (e.g., "Please navigate me to the toilet")

 ---